Infinity-Generation/infinity-generation.github.io/content/posts/procedural-series-part-1/index.md

 ## What is Procedural Generation?

-Procedural generation (pc-gen or proc-gen for short) is the science, art, and technique of using _procedures_ (otherwise known as _algorithms_) to create data, typically through a combination of manually created content, computer-generated randomness, models and algorithms.[^1]
+Procedural generation (pcg, pc-gen or proc-gen for short) is the science, art, and technique of using _procedures_ (otherwise known as _algorithms_) to create data, typically through a combination of manually created content, computer-generated randomness, models and algorithms.[^1]

 Procedural generation typically relies on deterministic [psuedorandom number generation](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) (PRNG) to create reliable number sequences that can be used by downstream components to produce the exact same data for a given input.
 This ensures that if the user wants to generate the exact same data, all they need to do is use the exact same inputs.
 The trick is that the algorithms used in proc-gen tend to have high entropy, or "variability to the input", in their results; enabling a single number to drastically change the resulting output.